niplav/site/notes.md

-2021b](https://dynomight.net/better-DIY-air-purifier.html "The Cuboid: A DIY air purifier that's better than a box-fan") and tied them together using some pieces of string I had lying around (the bungee cords I had ordered were too short and would have broken the filters — a lesson in thinking about dependencies!
+2021b](https://dynomight.net/better-DIY-air-purifier.html "The Cuboid: A DIY air purifier that's better than a box-fan") and tied them together using some pieces of string I had lying around (the bungee cords I had ordered were too short and would have broken the filters—a lesson in thinking about dependencies!
 Fortunately they weren't expensive), with the red rope giving the contraption a nice [kinbaku](https://en.wikipedia.org/Japanese_bondage) æsthetic.